whyhow-ai/knowledge-table/README.md

 - **Exporting** - Download extracted data as CSV.
 - **Chained extraction** - Reference previous columns in your extraction questions using brackets "What are the treatments for `{disease}`?".

-### Coming soon:

-- **Save to memory** - Save extracted data to a WhyHow knowledge graph.
-- **Natural language querying** - Query over extracted data using natural language.
-- **Query functions** - Activate custom functions such as aggregations, summaries, etc., using simple annotation like `#average`.

 ---

 ## Concepts